Bryan-Nolan/goldhearthealing/README.md

 For some/all of your features, you may choose to reference the specific project files that implement them.

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

+- __Responsive Site__

+In these times of multiple devices accessing websites I have decide to make my site responsive to the following sizes

+- Screen Size below 1200 pixels which to me equates to large tablet.
+- Screen Size bekow 800 pixels which to equates to normal size tablet
+- Screen Size below 500 pixels to suit large phone.
+- Screen Size below 300 pixels to smaller phone.

 ### Features Left to Implement